voxpupuli/voxpupuli.github.io/_docs/how_to_run_tests.md

 * [voxpupuli-acceptance](https://github.com/voxpupuli/voxpupuli-acceptance) for acceptance testing
 * [voxpupuli-release](https://github.com/voxpupuli/voxpupuli-release) for creating a release

-To get a rough understanding, we created a dependency graph for each of our meta gem.
+To get a rough understanding, we created a dependency graph for each of our meta gems.
 Keep in mind:

 * We exclude [std- and default gems](https://stdgems.org/)